ShabbyX/URT/README.md

 State
 -----

-Currently, the core features of URT have been outlined and implemented under Linux, with no real-time constraints.
-The development under RTAI is in progress.
-Other operating systems such as QNX and VxWorks are also envisioned.
+Currently, the core features of URT have been outlined and implemented under Linux, with no real-time constraints, as well as under RTAI both in user and kernel spaces.
+Other operating systems such as RT-Linux, QNX and VxWorks are also envisioned.